Metal injection molding

 for small, complex metal parts.

-Upload your drawing or 3D file and get a fast feasibility review for MIM production — material direction, manufacturability, tolerance considerations, and the best path from prototype to volume supply.
+Upload your drawing or 3D file and get a fast feasibility review from our own MIM production team — material direction, manufacturability, tolerance, and a clear path from prototype to volume production.

 17-4PH SS